-The sponsoring Council members will contact the City Engineer and MPO Director to initiate the study.
+The sponsoring Council member will contact the City Engineer and MPO Director to initiate the study.
 NTMP staff will conduct an initial review of the collector street.
 The intention of the initial review is for staff to familiarize themselves with the concern and determine the approximate boundary of the "affected area" where the claimed traffic concern exists.
-After this, the staff could create and provide a map of the "affected area" and "area of concern".
-The City could also create a list of all property owners addresses within these areas.
-This list could be used for notification of any implementation measures, of any public meetings and other necessary communication.
-This information could also be sent to the Cheyenne Police Department traffic unit and the Cheyenne Fire Department assistant fire chief for their information and review.
+After this, the staff will create and provide a map of the "affected area".
+The City will also create a list of all property owner addresses within these areas.
+This list will be used for notification of any implementation measures, of any public meetings and other necessary communication.
+This information will also be sent to the Cheyenne Police Department traffic unit and the Cheyenne Fire Department assistant fire chief for their information and review.

-During the initial review, NTMP staff could use any of the following methods in determining the potential needs of the "affected area":
+During the initial review, NTMP staff will use methods including, but not limited to the following, in determining the potential needs of the "affected area":